seqs/runner.js/README.md

 })()
 ```

-With runner, you can flatten the pyramid.
+With runner.js, you can flatten the pyramid.

 ```js
 var runner = require('runner.js')